GarlandLai/Super-Galactic-Age-Calculator/README.md

 ## Description

-_This website will take your age input and return your age in Mercury, Venus, Mars, and Jupiter years.
+_This website will take your age and life expectancy input to return your age in Mercury, Venus, Mars, and Jupiter years.
 It will also determine the expected years you will live on each planet._

 ## Specifications

-_Earth year = 365 days                  Life expectancy = 80 years old_
+_Earth year = 365 days_
 _Mercury year = 87.6 days_
 _Venus year = 226.3 days_
 _Mars year = 657 days_